telekom-mms/falcon-eye-monitoring/Readme.md

 | PostgresqlHttp | 29216 | Provides direct access to the postgresql exporter.
 Do not use in production. |
 | MongoDBHttp | 29187 | Provides direct access to the mongodb exporter.
 Do not use in production. |

-`make --file Makefile.db-exporter exporter`
+`make --file Makefile.fem-dbexporter exporter`

 #### Start

-`make --file Makefile.db-exporter start`
+`make --file Makefile.fem-dbexporter start`

 #### Stop

-`make --file Makefile.db-exporter stop`
+`make --file Makefile.fem-dbexporter stop`

 ### Description